 In summary, DigitalOcean provides excellent storage price-performance for both read and write for all VM configurations tested, regardless of machine classification or size.

-For this engagement, Cloud Spectator tested Amazon Web Services, Google Compute Engine and DigitalOcean VMs head to head across three categories: Standard 1vCPU 2GB RAM, Standard 2vCPU 2GB RAM and compute-optimized 2vCPU 4GB RAM.
+For this engagement, Cloud Spectator tested Amazon Web Services, Google Compute Engine and DigitalOcean VMs head to head across three categories: Basic 1vCPU 2GB RAM, Basic 2vCPU 2GB RAM and compute-optimized 2vCPU 4GB RAM.
 The testing and data collection were performed by running exhaustive computational and storage benchmarks on specified VM configurations.
 From these results, priceperformance values for each VM type were determined.

 Based on Cloud Spectator’s testing, DigitalOcean’s local SSD raw read performance was exceptional as compared to Amazon’s EBS and Google’s Persistent SSD Block storage.
 Raw write performance results were also very good, slightly exceeding Google’s offerings.
 However, DigitalOcean achieved the highest scores across all categories.